All Products

 Configure ETL

 7. In the lower part of the page, click Next: Configure Database and Table Fields.
-On the page that appears, set the primary key columns and distribution key columns of the tables that you want to synchronize to the destination AnalyticDB for MySQL cluster.
+In the page that appears, set the primary key columns and distribution keys of the tables that you want to synchronize to the destination AnalyticDB for MySQL cluster.

 Note

-• If you select Schema Synchronization as Task Stages, you must configure the Type, Primary Key Column, and Distribution Key parameters for the tables that you want to synchronize to the AnalyticDB for MySQL V3.0 cluster.
+• If you set the Synchronization Types parameter to Schema Synchronization, you must specify the Type, Primary Key Column, and Distribution Key parameters of the tables that you want to synchronize to the destination AnalyticDB for MySQL V3.0 cluster.
 For more information, see CREATE TABLE.

 • In the Primary Key Column field, you can specify multiple columns to form a composite primary key.
 In this case, you must specify one or more primary key columns as the distribution keys.